vcherkassky/cfa/Readme.md

 # Solution

+## Quick overview

+Basically solution consists of the following components

+ 1. Consumer endpoint - web service with only one URL for POST requests exposed, which validates the incoming messages and writes them as is to Kafka
+ 2. Real-time processor - the complex part, which consists of storm cluster, which retrieves messages from Kafka and processes them to count transaction stats and writes them to Cassandra for further querying.
+Stats include for now:
+   - total Sell and Buy per currency per country
+   - sliding average number of transactions per country for the last 5 minutes
+ 3. Front-end for stats retrieval

+Solution is set up to run on any machine with the help of [docker](https://www.docker.com/whatisdocker/) and [docker-compose](https://docs.docker.com/compose/install/).
+Check out [docker-compose.yml](docker-compose.yml) for getting idea what will run.

+## Solution components

 Solution consists of many decoupled highly scalable components on their own, so here is a brief description.

 - **consumer** - single web process, which can be easily scaled (if put behind any router/load-balancer); it just validates messages and passes to **Kafka** for other components to process